Each year in August the streets of Barcelona's Gràcia district come alive with a week-long fiesta that sees the barrio transformed.

-Each street tends to take the competition very seriously and the standards are very high.
+Each street tends to take the competition seriously and the standards are high.
 A theme is chosen by each street and this can cover anything from Roman wrestling to underwater sea life.
 Walk through the streets of Gràcia and you will be amazed by the canopies of colourful decoration that are above you and the creativity and originality that each street demonstrates.

 |There's plenty of street stalls selling food on the day.|

 Throughout the week of festivities there will be various concerts and shows taking place.
-To make sure that you don't miss out, check the official Fiesta de Gràcia website in the lead-up to the fiesta for full details of the programme (see below for the link).
+To make sure that you don't miss out, check the official Fiesta de Gràcia website in the lead-up to the fiesta for further details of the programme (see below for the link).

 |People enjoying the Gràcia festival street events.|